BalLab/streamzero-site/content/en/docs/fx/Developer_Guide/Source_Adapters.md

 # How it Works

-The StreamZero Edge Adapter is an edge service which is exposed to services outside the network for incoming integrations with external services.
+The {{< param replacables.brand_name  >}} Edge Adapter is an edge service which is exposed to services outside the network for incoming integrations with external services.
 It exposes a single token protected endpoint which accepts a JSON payload within a POST request.

 The payload encapsulated within the POST is forwarded to the ferris.events topic with the data encapsulated in the Cloud Events 'data' section.
 The event type is 'ferris.events.webhook.incoming' .

 The platform may host any number of packages which then process the webhooks based on parsing the data section.

-The StreamZero Edge Adapter is one of the few services exposed to the Internet.
+The {{< param replacables.brand_name  >}} Edge Adapter is one of the few services exposed to the Internet.